U.S. All Star Federation: Relationship with Varsity Spirit

-Cheerleading World Championship
+Cheerleading Worlds Championship

-The foremost competition for All Star Cheer is the annual World Cheerleading Championships, also known as Cheerleading Worlds, held at the ESPN Wide World of Sports Complex in Orlando, Florida.
-The USASF hosted the first Cheerleading Worlds on April 24, 2004.
-In 2007, over 100 teams from 15 different countries competed in the event.
-Teams must earn a “bid” to get to attend the world championships.
+The foremost competition for All Star Cheer is the annual World Cheerleading Championships, also known as "Cheerleading Worlds", held annually at Walt Disney World, Orlando, Florida, across a three day span in April to May annually.

+The USASF hosted the first Cheerleading Worlds on April 24, 2004, with only 14 teams competing across two divisions.
+By 2007, over 100 teams from 15 different countries competed in the event, with USASF introducing dance divisions under the branding "The Dance Worlds" for the first time.

+In 2023, 308 dance teams made of 4219 athletes from 15 countries and 539 cheerleading teams made of 11,590 athletes from 18 countries participated in the Cheerleading and Dance Worlds events.

+These are "bid" only invite events, attracting elite cheerleading and dance athletes from around the world.